Nick689/CustomPOS/Readme.md

 Special item:
  -  *DIV* is the reference for miscellaneous item, it has editable name.
  -  '  Single quote at beginning of the name indicate a comment.

+Quantity management:  Before adjusting quantity on item's record you can call "chk" stored procedure that will check every sales/arrivals and give you the theoretic quantity and difference with current quantity for every items.
+It is advised to keep adjusted yours sales/arrivals records instead of forcing item's quantity without justification.

+Inventory:  There is no inventory module.
+"Inventory" is managed in CustomPOS as a special customer whose every invoiced item will be 0 priced (the reason for "FREE" button).

+Stock moving, stock management:  See "Inventory", same operation.

 Barcode:  Delete any zero at the beginning of barcodes otherwise it will not work.